Important Legal Disclaimer

 Poor insulation means high power bills, uncomfortable temperature swings, and ice dam problems.
 Adding insulation costs $2-$7 per square foot.
 A 2,000 sq ft home might need $4,000-$14,000 to insulate well.
 Often overlooked in purchase talks.

-Red Flag When Buying a House #21: Neglected Maintenance Everywhere
+Red Flag #21: Neglected Maintenance Everywhere

 Peeling paint, clogged gutters, overgrown gardens, broken fixtures, and dated everything signals owner neglect.
 If they did not maintain visible items, hidden systems (HVAC, plumbing, electrical) are likely neglected too.
 Budget 15-25% above inspection findings for hidden issues.